Know the Difference

 or sibling abuse?

-It’s about the MOTIVE of the heart.
 Is there an intention to harm?

 Is the action pre-meditated and aimed at dominating, controlling, manipulating, mocking, teasing, making fun of?